littensy/pretty-react-hooks/src/use-binding-listener/README.md

 If not passed a valid binding, the listener will be called with the value passed to the hook.

-The `listener` parameter is memoized automatically, and will only be called when the binding updates.
+The `listener` parameter is memoized for you, and will only be called when the binding updates.

 ### 📕 Parameters